MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 1. Perform the steps in the user interface of the app you are recording, and then select **Done** on the recorder control.
 1. Select **Save**, and then test your UI flow.

+## Add a retry policy

+By default, UI flows retries failed UI automation steps using the default retry settings and timeout value.

+Follow these steps to set your own retry policy on specific steps after you've recorded your UI flow.

+1. Select **...** on the step that you want to change the retry policy.
+1. Select **Settings**.

+   The The settings card for the action opens.
+1. Add a timeout value in the **Duration** box.

+   The timeout duration can be between one minute and 24 hours.
+You must enter the timeout duration in this format: **PT1M** to represent a timeout duration of one minute or **PT24H** to represent a timeout of 24 hours.

+>[!NOTE]
+>The retry policy isn't available for all steps.
+If you don't see the retry options, it means that the policy isn't available for the specific step.

 ## Add a manual action